mrkrd/matlab_wrapper/README.rst

 Donations
 ---------

-If you find *matlab_wrapper* useful, please consider making a donation.
-It will be a great feedback and will further motivate me to improve this software.
-Thank you in advance.
+If *matlab_wrapper* is useful for your work, please consider making a donation.
+It would be a great feedback!

 - Flattr: https://flattr.com/submit/auto?user_id=mrkrd&url=https://github.com/mrkrd/matlab_wrapper
 - Gittip: https://www.gittip.com/mrkrd/